intsystems/Sign-for-L0L1-smooth-opt/README.rst

 Abstract
 ========
-\begin{abstract}

 In Machine Learning, the non-smoothness of optimization problems, the high cost of communicating gradients between workers, and severely corrupted data during training necessitate generalized optimization approaches.
-This paper explores the efficacy of sign-based methods~\cite{pmlr-v80-bernstein18a}, which address slow transmission by communicating only the sign of each minibatch stochastic gradient.
-We investigate these methods within $(L_0, L_1)$-smooth problems~\cite{gorbunov}, which encompass a wider range of problems than the $L$-smoothness assumption.
-Furthermore, under the assumptions above, we investigate techniques to handle heavy-tailed noise~\cite{Kornilov2025}, defined as noise with bounded $\kappa$-th moment $\kappa \in (1,2]$.
+This paper explores the efficacy of sign-based methods, which address slow transmission by communicating only the sign of each minibatch stochastic gradient.
+We investigate these methods within $(L_0, L_1)$-smooth problems, which encompass a wider range of problems than the $L$-smoothness assumption.
+Furthermore, under the assumptions above, we investigate techniques to handle heavy-tailed noise, defined as noise with bounded $\kappa$-th moment $\kappa \in (1,2]$.
 This includes the use of SignSGD with Majority Voting in the case of symmetric noise.
-We then attempt to extend the findings to convex cases using error feedback~\cite{karimireddy}.
+We then attempt to extend the findings to convex cases using error feedback.
-\end{abstract}

 Research publications
 ===============================